pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

                     <div class="card-body">
                         <p class="card-text">

-This tutorial uses the titanic data set, stored as CSV.
+This tutorial uses the Titanic data set, stored as CSV.
 The data consists of the following data columns:

 -  PassengerId: Id of every passenger.